 Volunteer Fairfax has been offering the Volunteer Management Boot Camp for five years in both two and three hour increments.
 The session, currently offered to the general public once per quarter, covers the basics of the volunteer management cycle focusing much of the time on planning for and supporting volunteers, as well as targeted recruitment.
 Specifically, the session touches on completing a needs analysis, writing position descriptions, working through recruitment strategies, and the importance of communication and volunteer motivation.

-This session is available as a consultant package available to any organization or group and can be lead at the purchaser's chosen time and location.
+These session are available as a consultant package to any organization or group and can be lead at the purchaser's chosen time and location.
 For more information on Boot Camp packages, please click here.

 To see upcoming training dates or to register, please click here.

-Read a quick write up on the session featured in a recent issue of Association & Non-Profit Bisnow.
+Read a quick write up on the session featured in an issue of Association & Non-Profit Bisnow.